rontarrant/gtkDcoding/docs/_posts/2019-08-20-0063-cairo-vii-draw-save-images.md

 And here’s what’s happening:

 - get the size of the `DrawingArea` with `getAllocation(size)`,
-- grab either the entire `Surface` or a subsurface (by supplying a non-zero offset) and stuff it into a buffer (that’s the `Pixbuf`),
+- grab either the entire `Surface` or a subsurface (by supplying a non-zero offset and/or a width and height less than the `Surface`'s `width` and `height`) and stuff it into a buffer (that’s the `Pixbuf`),
 - set up the *JPeg* save options and their values, and
 - call `Pixbuf.savev()` to save the image.

 ### Save Options for JPeg

-- "icc-profile" - the complete ICC profile encoded into base64
+- "icc-profile" - the complete ICC profile encoded into base64 (which, you'll note, I didn't bother with)
 - "quality" - 0 … 100
 - “x-dpi” - dots per inch (reasonable values: 50 to 300)
 - “y-dpi” - dots per inch (same as x-dpi: 50 to 300)